psbsgic/rabbitai/RELEASING/release-notes-0-38/README.md

 under the License.
 -->

-# Release Notes for Rabbitai 0.38
+# Release Notes for Superset 0.38

 ## What's new
 - [New features](#new-features)